 If you are in dilemma, whether e-cycling is good for you or running is a better bet, then, fortunately, you are in the right place.
 Here, in this article, we shall be comparing e-cycling with running.

 Both running and e-cycling are among the best forms of exercise and they have benefited a lot of people of different age groups having different physical conditions.

 So as regards which is better among e-cycling and running, the answer is “it depends on what you want from this exercise and where you want to go”.

 What do you want for it (user-specific)?
 When we talk from the point of view of a user, we mean to ask what you want from the exercise.
 Do you want weight loss, or you would like to have toned leg muscles, stamina building, better interaction among peers, etc.?

 Where do you want to go (purpose specific)?
 When we talk from the point of view of the purpose, we mean to ask where you would like to go.
 Do you want to go to school, college, or commute to work?
 These are the place where “punctuality” is important and does e-biking justifies the same.

 A thought can also be spared to see if a more fast means of movement would have been a better deal.

-Going back to basics with e-cycling vs running
+Going back to basics with riding an e-bike vs running

 RUNNING: Running technically involves jumping from foot to foot to propel oneself forward.